RTSI – Right To Subcultural Identity

 In 2015 the project participants released a book entitled “Våra Berättelser” (“Our stories”), containing their own stories and reflections on how they have suffered from hate, prejudice and discrimination for having a subculture/alternative lifestyle.
 Many of the participants also contributed with artwork and poetry.
 This was the first book in Sweden of it’s kind, bringing together the voices of some of many who have suffered from prejudice and discrimination toward subculture people.

 You can download the book here:

 Campaign “To all of you..”

 The book was followed by a campaign to which artists from Sweden and worldwide have contributed with music and art.
 The campaign is called “Till alla er… ” (“To all of you…”).
-Some very famous names and also a lot of new talent have appered.
-Many of the artists have worked together with the project participants and created musicvideos based on the stories and the topic.
+Some very famous names and also a lot of new talent have appeared.
+Many of the artists have worked together with the project participants and created music videos based on the stories and the topic.

 RTSI – a matter of knowledge

-The project will also aim to present this material to the authorities, politicians and justice system in Sweden in an attempt to raise awarness, affect attitutes and ultimately to try change the laws about hate crimes to include subcultural lifestyles.
+The project strove to spread knowledge about alterophobia to prevent discrimination and hate towards alternative subcultures.
+The project presented their work to the authorities, to politicians, to the police and representatives from the justice system in Sweden in an attempt to raise awareness, affect attitudes with the hope to ultimately to try change the laws about hate crimes to include subcultural lifestyles.